IHE/ITI.MHDS/input/pagecontent/issues.md

     include a URL to a repository that is recognized as part of the trust domain.
 This distinction is available in MHD today, although it is not pointed out as such and thus not well known.
-There is description of this virtual Document Repository functionality.
+There is a description of this virtual Document Repository functionality.

-6. The MHDS environment allows for some normally contained Resources be recorded as a link to data in the mCSD managed Directory or PMIR Patient Identity Registry.
+6. The MHDS environment allows for some normally contained Resources to be recorded as a link to data in the mCSD managed Directory or PMIR Patient Identity Registry.
 This is defined in the “UnContained Reference Option”.
 The necessary change to MHD has not been done yet in order to get feedback from Public Comment.
-CP-ITI-1200 has updated.
-MHD to add an UnContained Reference Option for this support
+CP-ITI-1200 has updated MHD to add an UnContained Reference Option for this support.